truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/EditACLScreens.md

 The **Edit ACL** screen displays different setting options based on the **ACL Type** setting on the **Add Dataset** or **Edit Dataset** screen in the **Advanced Options** section.

-The section below describe the differences between screens for each ACL type.
+The section below describes the differences between screens for each ACL type.

 ### ACL Editor Settings - POSIX and NFSv4